-Cluck! - The life of an egg-laying chicken is a BC SPCA unit that contains lessons for the classroom that focuses on introducing students to farming practices, encourages them to think critically about where their food comes from, and teaches young people respect for animals. (the updated version along with our new Cluck!
-DVD, is now available for purchase)
+Cluck! - The life of an egg-laying chicken is a BC SPCA unit that contains lessons for the classroom that focuses on introducing students to farming practices, encourages them to think critically about where their food comes from, and teaches young people respect for animals.

 Our grandparents had a strong connection to the land and their food.
 Many grew their own food and tended their own animals.
 Today, our largely urban population has all but lost that connection with few having any first-hand knowledge of what happens on farms.
 Over the past several decades, mechanization has changed production standards for farm animals resulting in cheap food but often compromised farm animal conditions.